Before Trump began rage posting his way into genocide charges the Strait was open & gas was 40% less.

 Trump attacked Iran, and Israel attacked Lebanon and Iran, with no justification under international law.
 Now Trump is saying that the 10 articles for a ceasefire that Iran proposed earlier, which he had rejected, are a good basis for negotiations.
 He could have simply continued negotiations in February, but according to the New York Times, Netanyahu convinced him that victory, whatever Bibi meant by that, would be "easy."
 Past time to invoke the 25th amendment for Trump, and as for his advisors who went along, shame on you.
 The American people will remember.

-Thanks, so far you are the only person to even mention Israel’s part in this.
+Thanks, so far you are the only person in this thread to even mention Israel’s part in this.
 If one only read Jennifer Rubin’s columns from the past several days, one wouldn’t know Israel was involved at all.

 Here is the gaping, glaring omission in Rubin’s otherwise accurate list today: